Macumbafeh/PlateCastBar_awesome_wotlk/README.md

 # PlateCastBar_awesome_wotlk
-Nameplate castbar addon modified to show nameplate castbar on all nameplates (even non targeted ones) using awesome_wotlk patch
+Nameplate castbar addon modified to show nameplate castbar on all nameplates (even non targeted ones) using awesome_wotlk patch.
+Works with every nameplate addon

 ![image](https://github.com/user-attachments/assets/a3a885a6-42de-47bc-84fc-a643f529d78a)